pbteja1998/OpenRank/docs/installation.md

 ---
-id: intro
+id: installation
 title: Installation
 sidebar_label: Installation
 ---

 ### Running Locally

-**First make sure that the docker is installed correctly.**
+First make sure that the docker is installed correctly.

-**If you do not have docker installed, you can follow the instructions in the [official docs](https://hub.docker.com/search/?type=edition&offering=community) and follow the relevant instructions based on your operating system.**
+If you do not have docker installed, you can follow the instructions in the [official docs](https://hub.docker.com/search/?type=edition&offering=community) and follow the relevant instructions based on your operating system.

 ```bash
 # Clone the Repo